It’s time for Men’s Health Week 2013

-Men’s Health Week (NMHW), June 10-16, promotes healthy habits in men, and raises awareness about actions you can take now to prevent devastating health problems down the road.
+Men’s Health Week 2013 (NMHW), June 10-16.
+It promotes healthy habits in men.
+The week also raises awareness about actions you can take now to prevent health problems down the road.

-Infertility is of particular concern to reproductive endocrinologists specializing in female and male infertility.
-Texas Fertility Center’s founding partner, Dr. Thomas C. Vaughn, shares his tips for protecting and preserving fertility, and boosting sperm health in men.
+Infertility is of particular concern.
+Texas Fertility Center’s founding partner, Dr. Thomas C. Vaughn, shares his tips for protecting and preserving fertility.

 Maintain a healthful lifestyle.
 It will come as no surprise that smoking cigarettes or marijuana; drinking to excess; and taking anabolic steroids or illegal substances affect fertility in men.
 Men produce sperm over a lifetime, with a 74-108 day process to create sperm ejaculated during sex.
 Curbing unhealthy habits now can have a positive impact on attempts to get pregnant by the end of the summer!

 Keep it cool this summer.
 It’s impossible to avoid steamy summer temperatures around Austin and Round Rock, but easy to say no to saunas, hot tubs and steam rooms.
 Sperm are produced in the testicles, which naturally moderate temperature by moving closer to the body for warmth, and away to cool things off.
 Elevating scrotal temperature even a fraction of a degree can temporarily shut down the sperm factory.